w3c/dpv/README.md

 * risks as applicable

 The namespace for DPV terms is `http://www.w3id.org/dpv#` with suggested prefix `dpv`.
 The IRI for DPV is currently redirected to serve the files hosted in this repository from GitHub pages i.e. `https://w3c.github.io/dpv/dpv/` (thanks to @bert-github for setting this up).
 Content-negotiation should therefore be supported for all files/serialisations of the DPV and its modules.

-## DPV Family of Documents

-* [DPV-Primer](https://www.w3id.org/dpv/dpv-primer): The Primer serves as an introductory document to DPV and provides an overview of its concepts.
-* [DPV](https://www.w3id.org/dpv/): The DPV Specification is the formal and normative description of DPV and its concepts.
-It provides a serialisation of the concepts as a taxonomy using SKOS.

-**Extensions to Concepts**

-* [DPV-GDPR](https://www.w3id.org/dpv/dpv-gdpr): Extension expands on the DPV vocabulary to provide the specific legal basis, rights, and concepts defined within GDPR.
-It expands or specialises the concepts in DPV for use with GDPR.
-* [DPV-PD](https://www.w3id.org/dpv/dpv-pd): Extension to the DPV providing a taxonomy of personal data categories.
-* [DPV-NACE](https://www.w3id.org/dpv-nace): [NACE](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM_DTL&StrNom=NACE_REV2) industry standard classification system used in the EU serialised in RDFS

-**Serialisations of DPV**

-* [DPV-SKOS](https://www.w3id.org/dpv/dpv-skos): A serialisation of the DPV using RDFS and SKOS to enable its use as a lightweight ontology for modelling or annotating information.
-This serialisation can be used in cases where the DPV is to be used as a 'data model' or 'schema' without formal logical assertions.
-It is suitable in cases where simple(r) inferences are required, or where the strict interpretation or restrictions of OWL are not needed, or the rules/constraints are expressed in another language (e.g. SWRL or SHACL).
-* [DPV-OWL](https://www.w3id.org/dpv/dpv-owl): a serialisation of the DPV specification using OWL language.
-It should be used where the additional semantic relationships offered by OWL (based on description logic) are needed for modelling knowledge and describing desired inferences.
-OWL offers more powerful (and complex) features compared to RDFS regarding expression of information and its use to produce desired inferences in a coherent manner.

 ### DPV and Modules